famoser/docs/docs/code/clean_code.md

 - name according to business domain and push modifies (like Sum, Total, ..) at the end of the name if still sensible (for example `first` must be a prefix) [E]
 - omit type prefix/suffix, instead use a variable name which clearly indicates the form of the data (like `processingCompleted` which implies only `true`/`false` as value range) [E]

-implications include single source of truth
+improves single source of truth

 ## Literature